robertogattabs/forensicRadiomics-liver/README.md

 # forensicRadiomics-liver
-Scripts, tools and methods for Radiomics in Forensic liver-examination.
+Scripts, tools and methods for post-PMCT radiomic analysis of the liver.

 ## Content

-In the *models* folder you can find the three dicotomic randomForest classifiers aimed at estimate if:
+In the *./models* folder you can find the three dicotomic randomForest classifiers aimed at estimating if:

 * the patients died before/after 12h ( *./models/RandomForest.out_12.RData* )
 * the patients died before/after 24h ( *./models/RandomForest.out_24.RData* )
 * the patients died before/after 36h ( *./models/RandomForest.out_36.RData* )

-The models are trained with the R *randomforest* package: you can find further information about how to use that object at: https://cran.r-project.org/web/packages/randomForest/index.html
+The models are trained with the R randomforest package; you can find further information on how to use such package at the link: https://cran.r-project.org/web/packages/randomForest/index.html

-An example of an input file, can be found in the *./models/example.input.dataset.RData*.
-If you want to use the models on an your dataset **shape it exactly as the given example input file**.
+An example of input file can be found in the  *./models/example.input.dataset.RData*.
+If you wish to use the models on your dataset, you **must structure it exactly like the sample input file**.

 ## Fast testing

-To easily test the model, let's assume you want to test the second patient in the *example.input.dataset.RData* dataset to know if it died before/after 24h.
+Assume you want to test the second subject in the *./models/example.input.dataset.RData* dataset to know if he/she died before/after 24h.

 This task can easily be achieved with the following script:

 ```